Please note that this is an updated version. Things change.

-I am a SGSAH supported pratice-led PhD candidate at Stirling University and Glasgow School of Art exploring – both critically and visually – ‘The Space between documentarist and subject: the quietly radical ideas and ethics of Jenny Gilbertson’.
+I am a SGSAH supported practice-led PhD candidate at Stirling University and Glasgow School of Art exploring – both critically and visually – Attending, listening, taking time: the quietly radical ethical filmmaking practice of Jenny Gilbertson.

 About Jenny Gilbertson

 Born in 1902 in Glasgow, Jenny Brown was the only daughter of an iron and steel merchant and rather conservative mother.
 Educated at Laurel Bank and – against her mother’s wishes – Glasgow University, where she gained an MA before she trained as a primary teacher and nannied for the family of a Harvard professor for a year in Boston before returning to Glasgow.
 Following a short course in secretarial studies and journalism in London, she set out to work as a freelance journalist.
 A friend showed her a film he was making and helped her buy her first 16mm Cine-Kodak camera.

 in early 1932 Jenny managed to show this film to John Grierson, then of the EMB (Empire Marketing Board) who was deeply impressed with her style and subject matter.
-He advised her to get a 35mm camera (an Eyemo) and in 1933 bought five films from her for his new film unit at the GPO (General Post Office): Cattle Sale, In Sheep’s Clothing, Seabirds of Shetland, Da Makkin o’ a Keshie and Peat from Hillside to Home (also known as Scenes from a Shetland Croft Life).
+He advised her to get a 35mm camera (an Eyemo) and in 1933 bought five films from her for his new film unit at the GPO (General Post Office): Cattle sale, In sheep’s clothing, Seabirds of Shetland, Da makkin o’ a keshie and Peat from hillside to home (also known as Scenes from a Shetland croft life).

 Grierson suggested she try her hand at a feature film, so Jenny made Rugged Island about a young Shetland couple being given the choice to emigrate to Australia or to stay in Shetland and continue to croft.
 Johnny Gilbertson not only built the sets but played the romantic lead.
 The film was bought by a distributor that immediately went bust but not before Jenny and Johnny got married thinking that this would provide the necessary income.